juju/docs/src/en/config-LXD.md

 newgrp lxd
 ```

 LXD is pre-installed on 16.04 cloud images.
-Users of regular ISOs will need to
+Users of regular Xenial ISOs will
-install it:
+need to install it:

 ```bash
 sudo apt-get install lxd